dgruninger97/Project/docs/notebook.md

 Additionally, the User element allows for users to be able to make coffee on machines (UC1).
 The Suplier Service element is responsible for taking requests from the supplier (UC4).
 The Client element also specifically mentions how it allows Admins to access data over the phone or through the app, depending on the rules specified by the client.
+Finally, the author included another section regarding the clients setting business rules (UC5).

 ### 2. Which Use Cases remain unaddressed by this notebook?